Yuri Levitan: Biography

 After the German invasion (22 June 1941) Levitan was evacuated (autumn 1941) to Sverdlovsk, as Moscow radio stations were taken down to avoid German bombardment.
 At the time he lived in a secret location due to his importance as the nation's foremost radio personality.
 In March 1943 he was secretly transported to Kuybyshev, where the Soviet radio committee met.

 During his years away from Moscow, his reports began with his trademark "Attention, this is Moscow speaking!" (Внимание, говорит Москва!)
 Levitan made some 2000 radio announcements during the war; he recorded recreations of many of them in the 1950s, when he reproduced them in studio for archiving purposes.

+Yuri Levitan's monument at Novodevichy Cemetery.

 After the war Levitan reported events in the Red Square and state proclamations.
 Between 1978 and 1983 he announced the annual "Minute of Silence" to commemorate Victory Day in the Soviet Union.
 In 1980 he was awarded the title of People's Artist of the USSR.
 He died from a heart attack in 1983, and was buried in Novodevichy Cemetery in Moscow.